humairoh22/etl-with-luigi/README.md

    ```
    git clone https://github.com/humairoh22/etl-with-luigi.git
    ```
-2. Run docker compose where the data sales store with this command.
+2. Run docker compose to access database where the data from team Sales is stored with this command.
    ```
    cd dockerfile
    docker compose up -d
    ```
+3.